hypercision/i18ntools/README.md

 # Track 4 on Expert In A Dying Field
 TheBeths.YourSide.lyrics=I want to see you knocking at the door. \
     I wanna leave you out there waiting in the downpour. \
-    Singing that you\''re sorry, dripping on the hall floor. instructor.submitWithCustomTime.customSubmitTS.missing.error=The customSubmitTS parameter is missing. \
+    Singing that you’re sorry, dripping on the hall floor. instructor.submitWithCustomTime.customSubmitTS.missing.error=The customSubmitTS parameter is missing. \
     It must be present and of type Date.